-An electrical box extension shall be used as required by local building codes, to bring the switches and receptacles flush with the laminate.
+An electrical box extension shall be used as required by local building codes, to bring the switches and receptacles flush with the flooring planks.

-Do not cover receptacle retaining screw /surrounding fixture, to allow for bringing receptacle forward to accommodate for the thickness of new planks.
+Do not cover receptacle retaining screws/ surrounding fixture, to allow the recetacle/ switches to be moved forward to accommodate for the thickness of new planks. the thickness of new planks.